 The first underwater park in the Baltic Sea was built in 2000 at the wreck of Kronprins Gustav Adolf, a ship of the Swedish line, off Helsinki.
 Finnish Heritage Agency is responsible for the park.
-The maintenance of the park is carried out in collaboration with Sea Safety Scandinavia Ltd and the Sports Department of the City of Helsinki.
-Entry to the wreck park is free.
+The maintenance of the park is carried out in collaboration with Sea Safety Scandinavia Ltd. Entry to the wreck park is free.
 At the moment the park is open and will be closed before autumn storms.

 The park is marked with a buoy, that can be used for mooring a boat.
 The wreck area is surrounded by an information path connected by a leading line, with information boards about the history of Kronprins Gustav Adolf and the ship’s structure.
 There are diving lines attached to the bow and aft of the wreck for the divers.
 The goal of underwater parks is to help visitors recognise and interpret what they see; a messy pile of planks can be interpreted as an old warship and a memory of passed event.
 The wreck park helps visitors to understand the enormous potential of the Baltic Sea as a unique ‘underwater outdoor museum’, where thousands of different wrecks have been preserved.